dr-schlange/nallely-midi/README.md

 ## Documentation

+A first version of the [UI documentation](./docs/gui-trevorui.md) gives you a tour of the main features of Nallely and Trevor-UI, and how to start your first patches in a visual way.

 A first draft about how Nallely can help you declare your devices and map them using the current API can be find in the [documentation](./docs/main.md).
 The documentation has not been updated with the latest capabilities of the API, but it should be retrocompatible, unless I really missed something.

 ## Trevor, Nallely's companion